RedMiner2005/BioF111Notes/biolab.md

 > Incomplete notes, now I'll just add points from here and there

 # Random points
-* The first thing that happens to a plant in a hypertonic environment: Flaccid -> Plasmolysis -> Cytorhysis.
+* The first thing that happens to a plant in a hypertonic environment: Flaccid -> Plasmolysis -> Cytorrhysis.
 Equivalent shrinking in animal cells: crenation
 * Glucagon: Increases glucose levels in blood, increases during fasting.
 It stimulates the secretion of ghrelin which will simulate a feeding response.
 Given to Type 1 diabetes.
 Opposite function of insulin, converts glycogen to glucose (insulin does reverse).
 * Immersion oil slide preparation: Refractive index = glass slide, so more resolving power.
 Used for 100x magnification
 * Phenols reduce Phosphomolybdicphosphotungstic acid to give heteropolymolybdenum